 Cut the corn cob horizontally in half, place each half onto a chopping board and cut off the corn, starting from the top (you can also do it with a whole cob, but I found it more difficult).

-Put the fresh corn into a bowl, add all the batter ingredients and mix well.
+Put the fresh corn into a bowl, add all the batter ingredients, the chives and mix well.

 The batter should be like thick pancake batter, so if you think it’s too watery, add some more flour and if it’s too thick, add more stock or water.

-Heat oil in a pan, spread a thin layer of the pancake batter (it shouldn’t be more than 1 cm thick), cover with pieces of bacon and cover.
+Heat oil in a pan, spread a thin layer of the pancake batter (it shouldn’t be more than 1 cm thick), cover with pieces of bacon and then cover with a lid.

 Let it cook at medium heat for five minutes.